inbn/component-gallery/src/content/about.md

 Designing interfaces around components, specifically components from a design system, has a number of benefits:

-1. **Consistency**: keep a consistent "look and feel" throughout, making user experiences feel more coherent, even across discrete products.
+1. **Consistency**: Using a design system can help maintain a consistent "look and feel" across multiple interfaces.
-2. **Reusability**: Instead of building something from scratch, you can use something that's already been tried and tested and proven to work.
+2. **Reusability**: Instead of building something from scratch, reusing something that's already been tried, tested, and proven to work can speed up development.
 3. **A common language**: Design systems can help all teams involved in a project communicate effectively, using a shared set of names for things that everyone understands.

 ### What is a component?